openmm/openmm_workshops/README.md

 - Running locally on your own machine in a Conda environment.

 The instructions for either can be found in [./setup](./setup/README.md).

+We aim to keep the notebooks fully tested in Colab so we suggest you run them in Colab.

 Note that we have designed the exercises to not be computationally expensive so they can be run on any hardware.